mrmcc3/vibing-dev/blog/why-apex.md

 servers.

 Propagation lag is the time for a new record to be included in the file for all servers.
-The design target is under `20s`.
+The design target is under `20s` globally.

 Read latencies are extremely low due to aggressive multi-level caching.
 The read path starts directly at the client, then the server before falling back to